YS8610/matcha_express_react/matcha-frontend/README.md

-reset password section for frontend (checked) email link change port: 3001 to 3000 (checked) weighted profile suggestion for sorting and user suggestion (checked) state not saved after filtering (not easy to fix) placeholder for tag to exclude eg.
+reset password section for frontend (checked) email link change port: 3001 to 3000 (checked) weighted profile suggestion for sorting and user suggestion (checked) state not saved after filtering (checked) placeholder for tag to exclude eg (checked)
 PUT api/user/location route.
 Error in updateUserlocation when location is set to 0, 0 , backend will give error that longtitude and latitude are needed backend not getting the correct ip for location